acucciniello/acucciniello.com/_posts/2017-07-14-Comparing-Google-Home-Action-and-Alexa-Skill-Development---Take-One.md

 Throughout my first experience, I learned plenty along the way.
 I noticed some similarities and differences between the two platforms for development and wanted to point them out.
 My goal here is to help those that know one of the forms and would like a quick overview on how they are similar.

-## Similiarities
+## Similarities

-Here are two of the similiarities that I was able to notice!
+Here are two of the similarities that I was able to notice!

 ### Intents